unblocked-web/double-agent/README.md

 1. Navigate to the `/runner` directory and run `yarn start`.
 Follow setup directions print onto the console from this command.

-2. The API will return directives one at a time until all tests have been run.
+2. The API will return instructions one at a time until all tests have been run.
 Include a scraper engine you're testing with a query string or header called "scraper".
-Directive format can be found at `/runner/interfaces/IDirective.ts`.
+Instruction format can be found at `/runner/interfaces/IInstruction.ts`.

 3. Once all tests are run, results will be output to the same directory as your scraper engine.